Pull and push imagesEstimated reading time: 2 minutes

-Go back to the DTR web UI to validate that the tag was successfully pushed.
+On the web interface, navigate to the Tags tab on the repository page to confirm that the tag was successfully pushed.

 The base layers of the Microsoft Windows base images have restrictions on how they can be redistributed.
 When you push a Windows image to DTR, Docker only pushes the image manifest and all the layers on top of the Windows base layers.
 The Windows base layers are not pushed to DTR.
 This means that:

-- DTR won’t be able to scan those images for vulnerabilities since DTR doesn’t have access to the layers (the Windows base layers are scanned by Docker Store, however).
+- DTR won’t be able to scan those images for vulnerabilities since DTR doesn’t have access to the layers (the Windows base layers are scanned by Docker Hub, however).

 - When a user pulls a Windows image from DTR, the Windows base layers are automatically fetched from Microsoft and the other layers are fetched from DTR.